341426/Getting-and-Cleaning-Data-Project/CodeBook.md

 1, 2 - Subject id and Activity that used to aggregate data.

-3 - 68 - Average mean and standard deviation of data data collected from the accelerometers.
+3 - 68 - Average mean and standard deviation of data collected from the accelerometers.

 1. subject
 2. activity